 END OF DISCUSSION

+TGbe Editor: Please insert the following text in Clause 36.3.12.8.2 EHT-SIG content channels in 11be D2.1.1 P685L1 as follows

+NOTE - Any RU or MRU Allocation in combination with EHT-SIG MCS selection which results in a Number of EHT-SIG Symbols that is larger than 32 symbols is not allowed.

-TGbe Editor: Please insert the following text in Clause 36.3.12.8.2 EHT-SIG content channels in 11be D2.1.1 P685L1 as follows “Punctured 242-tone RU (value 26 of RU Allocation field)” shall be used when the preamble portion of corresponding 20 MHz is punctured.
+“Punctured 242-tone RU (value 26 of RU Allocation field)” shall be used when the preamble portion of corresponding 20 MHz is punctured.
 In this case, the corresponding 242-tone RU shall not be used for data transmission.